fluent-beats/docker-flb-plugin-sdk/README.md

 Provides the standard tooling required to build fluent-bit and its components, including static and dynamic plugins.
 This is the foundation image used to build plugins for any fluent-bit version.

+The ideal `Fluent Bit` version to use is **1.8.4**, newer versions may require some change on image build steps.

 ## fluent-beats/fluent-bit-plugin-dev

 Provides access to build plugins for specific fluent-bit version.